THE POLLINATOR PROJECT

 No Milkweed = No Monarch Butterflies

 E.O.
-Wilson, the famous biologist and ecologist, makes the point that plants are not optional.
-Nothing can live without them.
+Wilson, the famous biologist and ecologist, makes the point that plants and insects are not optional.

 Insects eat the plants and convert the plants’ sugar to protein.
 It is this transfer of energy from sunlight to plant and then to insect that the remainder of the food web depends on.